erikfransen1/bit11_traineeship/README.md

 The folder practiceAnnovar in the Git repository contains 3 subfolders:
 - outputVCFfromTutorial : practice on ex1.avinput and ex2.vcf (files from ANNOVAR quick startup guise)
 - outputSample.vcf : practice on small VCF file supplied by external supervisors
-- outptuChr4.vcf : practice on VCF with variants on Chr4 (supplied by external supervisors)
+- outputChr4.vcf : practice on VCF with variants on Chr4 (supplied by external supervisors)<br>
+Subsequently, the output from ANNOVAR (ie. the annotated files) were read in via vcfR

 ### vcfR